jkerai1/SoftwareCertificates/Bulk-IOC-CSVs/MDA/readme.md

 File Policies allow you to enforce a wide range of automated 🤖 processes using the cloud provider's APIs.
 Examples include: Put in Admin Quarantine, Notify Users, Apply Sensitivity Label, Make Private, remove external users

+>Be sure to do [Information Protection](#information-protection) if you want to intergrate [Purview with Defender for cloud apps with File Policies](https://learn.microsoft.com/en-us/defender-cloud-apps/azip-integration)

 The best practice guide for File Policy can be found at: https://learn.microsoft.com/en-us/defender-cloud-apps/data-protection-policies#file-policy-best-practices

 File Policy Results can be viewed from Cloud Apps > Policies > Policy management, and then select the Information protection tab